DigitalGro0ve/first-task/README.md

 # i hope i am not writing down "xachapuri" righr now insted of something else important

 # i know i will rock this course, casue i will try my best

+# so lets start with this lil step